 Horowitz, who has written several books exploring the ideological leanings of professors in public universities, has been a harsh critic of colleges and universities, identifying professors he considers to be particularly ideological or political.
 He worked for more than a decade to draft the Academic Bill of Rights, which he claims is based on the American Association of University Professors’ reports on academic integrity.

-Academic Bill of Rights argues for intellectual diversity
+Academic Bill of Rights argues for First Amendment concept of intellectual diversity

 Part one of the Academic Bill of Rights defines the mission of universities as finding truth, expanding knowledge through new scholarship and research, and encouraging students to become creative, productive citizens.